This is the multi-page printable view of this section. Click here to print.

 You can find a link to a demo of the scenario here

-To enable this plugin add the pointer to the scenario input file scenarios/arcaflow/io-hog/input.yaml as described in the Usage section.
-This scenario takes a list of objects named input_list with the following properties:
+To enable this plugin add the pointer to the scenario input file scenarios/kube/io-hog.yaml as described in the Usage section.

-• io_write_bytes : string writes N bytes for each hdd process.
-The size can be expressed as % of free space on the file system or in units of Bytes, KBytes, MBytes and GBytes using the suffix b, k, m or g
+io-write-bytesstringthe total amount of data that will be written by the stressor.
+The size can be specified as % of free space on the file system or in units of Bytes, KBytes, MBytes and GBytes using the suffix b, k, m or g

 Usage

-To enable arcaflow scenarios edit the kraken config file, go to the section kraken -> chaos_scenarios of the yaml structure and add a new element to the list named arcaflow_scenarios then add the desired scenario pointing to the input.yaml file.
+To enable hog scenarios edit the kraken config file, go to the section kraken -> chaos_scenarios of the yaml structure and add a new element to the list named hog_scenarios then add the desired scenario pointing to the hog.yaml file.

 kraken: